Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 When a partition is mapped to a drive letter, the partition first sector will always be examined in order to determine the actual filesystem held by the partition.
 Nextor will never rely on the partition type code to determine the filesystem type.

 Nextor needs to read the device in order to search for partitions.
 If there is any error when accessing the device (for example, not ready), an error code will be returned.
-The standard system error handling routine (or the user error handling routine, if one is defined with _DEFER) will NOT be invoked.
+The standard system error handling routine (or the user error handling routine, if one is defined with `_DEFER`) will NOT be invoked.

-When the specified partition does not exist in the device (for example, when a primary partition number larger than 4 is specified, or when an extended partition number is specified for a non-extended primary partition), then A=.IPART will be returned.
+When the specified partition does not exist in the device (for example, when a primary partition number larger than 4 is specified, or when an extended partition number is specified for a non-extended primary partition), then an `.IPART` error will be returned.

-Starting with Nextor 2.1.0 beta 2, it is possible to request the device sector number that holds the partition table, instead of requesting information about the partition; this is useful for applications intended for modifying the partition table entries.
+Starting with Nextor 2.1.0, it is possible to request the device sector number that holds the partition table, instead of requesting information about the partition; this is useful for applications intended for modifying the partition table entries.
 The way to locate the partition table entry in the returned sector is as follows:

 * If a primary partition was requested (extended number was 0), then the sector number returned is always 0, and the offset for the partition table entry in the sector is 1BEh, 1CEh, 1DEh and 1EEh for primary partition numbers 1, 2, 3 and 4 respectively.